Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Update-AzADApplication.md

   - `[Description <String>]`: Description for this policy.
   - `[DeletedDateTime <DateTime?>]`:
   - `[DisplayName <String>]`: The name displayed in directory

+WEB <IMicrosoftGraphWebApplication>: webApplication
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[HomePageUrl <String>]`: Home page or landing page of the application.
+  - `[ImplicitGrantSetting <IMicrosoftGraphImplicitGrantSettings>]`: implicitGrantSettings
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[EnableAccessTokenIssuance <Boolean?>]`: Specifies whether this web application can request an access token using the OAuth 2.0 implicit flow.
+    - `[EnableIdTokenIssuance <Boolean?>]`: Specifies whether this web application can request an ID token using the OAuth 2.0 implicit flow.
+  - `[LogoutUrl <String>]`: Specifies the URL that will be used by Microsoft's authorization service to logout an user using front-channel, back-channel or SAML logout protocols.
+  - `[RedirectUri <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

 ## RELATED LINKS